 Previously added items:

-CRISPR-Cas9 genome editing with a synthetic 99-mer single guide RNA
+CRISPR-Cas9 genome editing with a synthetic single guide RNA (sgRNA)

 The CRISPR-Cas9 system allows researchers to quickly edit genes for functional protein knockout in mammalian, fish and plant genomes, among others, and consequently has dramatically transformed biological research.
-The natural CRISPR-Cas9 system requires three components: 1.
+The natural Streptoccocus pyogenes CRISPR-Cas9 system requires three components: 1.
 Cas9 nuclease, 2.
-CRISPR RNA (crRNA) comprised of spacer-derived sequence and of repeat-derived sequence, and 3. tracrRNA, which hybridizes to the crRNA through repeat-derived sequences.
-The crRNA:tracrRNA complex recruits the Cas9 nuclease and cleaves DNA upstream to a protospacer-adjacent motif (PAM).
+CRISPR RNA (crRNA) comprised of targeting and repeat sequences, and 3. tracrRNA, which hybridizes to the crRNA through its anti-repeat sequence.
+The crRNA:tracrRNA complex recruits the Cas9 nuclease and cleaves DNA upstream of a protospacer-adjacent motif (PAM).
 The crRNA and tracrRNA can be linked together with a loop sequence for generation of a chimeric single guide RNA (sgRNA; Hsu et al. 2013). sgRNA can be generated for DNA-based expression or by chemical synthesis.
-With traditional chemistries, such as 2'-silyl (TBDMS or TOM) protection strategies, it can be challenging to accurately and efficiently synthesize RNA greater than ~ 70 bases.
 Using patented Dharmacon 2'-ACE chemistry (Scaringe et al. 1998, Scaringe et al. 2004), long RNA can be routinely synthesized with faster coupling rates, higher yields and greater purity and is ideal for generating synthetic sgRNAs.

-Although a natural synthetic two RNA (crRNA:tracrRNA) system is very efficient and cost-effective for most applications, researchers working with in vivo and ex vivo models have indicated a preference for a sgRNA system.
-The advantages to using a synthetic sgRNA compared to plasmid-expressed or in vitro transcribed (IVT) sgRNA include:
+Although the synthetic two-part RNA (crRNA:tracrRNA) system is efficient and cost-effective for most applications, researchers working with in vivo and ex vivo models have indicated a preference for a sgRNA system.
+The advantages to using a synthetic sgRNA compared to plasmid-expressed or in vitro transcribed sgRNA include:

 Design and order your synthetic sgRNA